 We regularly get the same questions about anti-virus programs, which tells me that there is a lot of confusion out there.
-In this short post, I’ll try to provide answers for some of the most common questions that we get.
+In this short post, I’ll provide answers to some of the most common questions that we get.

 What does the anti-virus actually DO?